roddone/roddone.github.io/MonPlanningSeries/privacy-policy.md

 The skill uses BetaSeries API, for more informations, please see BetaSeries's CGUs : https://www.betaseries.com/conditions

 ## Contact
-If you have any questions I’ll happily answer them.
+If you have any questions I'll happily answer them.

 romain.oddone.github@outlook.com